mutatrum/xpub-watcher/README.md

 There are no external dependencies.
 It uses the built-in `http` library to communicate with the bitcoin node.

-Edit `config.json` by supplying RPC credentials for communicating with Bitcoin Core and add your XPUBs.
+Copy `config-template.json` to `config.json` and fill in the RPC credentials for communicating with Bitcoin Core and add your XPUBs.
 You can also add single addresses from legacy wallets:
 ```
 {
   "bitcoind": {